marcusisnard/MarcusIsnard/README.md

 # Hello  🤝
 I am Marcus Isnard.
-I work on building systems from the ground up — think infrastructure, APIs, and everything that ties them together in a robust, secure, and scalable way.
-Previously, I worked on developing software in the aerospace industry for in-air and in-space vehicles. ☁️
+I work on building and operating systems from the ground up — think infrastructure, APIs, and everything that ties them together in a robust, secure, and scalable way.
+I have multiple years of experience working in deep tech industries such as aerospace and simulation. ☁️

 # Interests 🚀
 - AI/ML
 - Distributed Systems
 - Infrastructure
 - DevOps & MLOps
+- SRE
 - Security Engineering
-- SRE
 - Embedded Systems, Real Time Systems, FPGA
 - C, C++, Rust, Go, Python